lorsAre you trying to teach your child the beautiful colors of the world?

 If your toddler doesn’t like to answer questions every time you try to check for understanding, that doesn’t mean that they don’t want to learn or they don’t understand the information.

 They may want to show you differently what they know.

-For example, if your child is playing with a toy like the Melissa and Doug color puzzle and they can match the colors together, that shows they are understanding.
+For example, if your child is playing with a color puzzle and they can match the colors together, then you know they are understanding colors.

 Keep encouraging them by explaining each color as they play, and they will become more confident when being asked questions!

 We all know how essential reading is at every age!
-These first learning books are perfect for toddlers to learn their colors.
+These first learning books that talk about colors are perfect for toddlers to start to learn.

-This is one of my son’s favorite books!
+This book is one of my son’s favorites!
 If your toddler loves animals, this is the book for them.
-At the end of the book, all of the animals are pictured; this is an excellent time to point out colors and check for understanding!
+At the end of the book, all of the animals are pictured at once, which is an excellent time to point out colors and check for understanding!

 Looking for something more interactive?
 Little Friends Sound Book: Colors has buttons on the side that your toddler can touch to match the colors on each page!

 This book is for older toddlers and preschoolers.
-It’s wonderful for children that have a good grasp on the colors already because it talks about blending colors to create another color!
+It’s wonderful for children that have a good grasp of the colors already because it talks about blending colors to create another color!